BerkeleyAutomation/cloth_simulation/README.md

 To run a trial that cuts a predefined trajectory on a CircleCloth object, run "python simulation.py" in the terminal from within the directory containing the scripts.

+### environment_rep

+A package containing environments defined for various experiments with various frameworks such as RLPy or rllab.

+### config_files

+A folder containing configuration files that can be used to generate simulation objects.
+An example is default.json.

 ### Dependencies

 * Python 2.7
 * Matplotlib
 * Numpy
 * Scipy 0.18.0 or newer

+### Optional Dependencies

+Dependencies that are only required for specific scripts in the repository, but not for core functionality.

+* rllab
+* RLPy
+* OpenAi Gym
+* ROS
+* dvrk_utils